2018

 ● Saturday, 2-24-2018: The 14 February 2018 shooting rampage at the high school in Florida has stimulated a big public debate about gun control.
 I’ve written a new argument on the topic.
 I started working on it Wednesday afternoon (2-21-2018), three days ago, and have worked on it more or less continuously (during waking hours) since then.
 Although I’ve learned it’s folly to declare that a piece is finished, especially where I’ve been continually revising it, and practically no time has elapsed in which I’ve made no further changes, I think it’s finished now.
 I’m very pleased with it.

 ● Sunday, 2-25-2018: Well, it seems I actually did finish that new argument on gun control; I still haven’t thought of any further changes to it.
-And I sent it to the website people to post it on the site where I have most of my essays posted.
+And I sent it to the website people to post on the site where most of my essays are posted.

 ● Tonight, I broke my week-long See’s chocolate fast (I had several boxes in the refrigerator).